iqb-berlin/testcenter/README.md

 ## API tests

-Tests the In/Output of all Endpoints againt the API Specification.
+Tests the In/Output of all Endpoints against the API Specification.

 ```
  npm --prefix=integration run dredd_test